-What you must pay when Services that are covered for you you get these services Diabetes self-management training, diabetic services and \$0 copayment for Medicare-covered diabetes supplies monitoring supplies.
-For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Limited diabetic supplies Supplies to monitor your blood glucose: Blood glucose and services to those from monitor, blood glucose test strips, lancet devices and lancets, specified manufacturers. and glucose-control solutions for checking the accuracy of test strips and monitors \$10 copayment for For people with diabetes who have severe diabetic foot Medicare-covered disease: One pair per calendar year of therapeutic customtherapeutic shoes or molded shoes (including inserts provided with such shoes) inserts. and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage \$0 copayment for includes fitting.
-Medicare-covered diabetes Diabetes self-management training is covered under certain self-management training conditions or diabetic services.
-Authorization is required for Medicare covered diabetic shoes and inserts.
-Durable medical equipment (DME) and related supplies Authorization may be required for Medicare (For a definition of "durable medical equipment," see Chapter covered durable medical 12 of this booklet.) equipment Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital 20% of the cost for beds ordered by a provider for use in the home, IV infusion Medicare-covered DME. pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-Limited diabetic supplies With this Evidence of Coverage document, we sent you and services to those from CHRISTUS Health Plan Generations' list of DME.
-The list tells specified manufacturers. you the brands and manufacturers of DME that we will cover.
-We included a copy of our DME supplier directory in the envelope with this booklet.
+What you must pay when Services that are covered for you you get these services Dental services (continued) • X-rays: Once every 2 years Depression screening There is no coinsurance, We cover one screening for depression per year.
+The screening copayment, or deductible must be done in a primary care setting that can provide followfor an annual depression up treatment and/or referrals. screening visit.
+Diabetes screening We cover this screening (includes fasting glucose tests) if you There is no coinsurance, copayment, or deductible have any of the following risk factors: high blood pressure for the Medicare-covered (hypertension), history of abnormal cholesterol and triglyceride diabetes screening tests. levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose \$0 copayment for monitor, blood glucose test strips, lancet devices and lancets, Medicare-covered and glucose-control solutions for checking the accuracy of diabetes monitoring test strips and monitors. supplies.
+Diabetic supplies and services limited to those from specified manufacturers. \$10 copayment for For people with diabetes who have severe diabetic foot Medicare-covered disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) therapeutic shoes or and two additional pairs of inserts, or one pair of depth shoes inserts and three pairs of inserts (not including the non-customized

+What you must pay when Services that are covered for you you get these services Diabetes self-management training, diabetic services and supplies (continued) removable inserts provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain \$0 copayment for conditions.
+Medicare-covered diabetes self-management training or diabetic services.
+Authorization may be required for Medicarecovered diabetic shoes and inserts.
+Durable medical equipment (DME) and related supplies Authorization may be required for Medicare-(For a definition of "durable medical equipment," see Chapter covered durable medical 10 of this booklet.) equipment Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital 20% of the cost for beds ordered by a provider for use in the home, IV infusion Medicare-covered DME. pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Limited diabetic supplies With this Evidence of Coverage document, we sent you and services to those from CHRISTUS Health Plan Guardian's list of DME.
+The list tells specified manufacturers you the brands and manufacturers of DME that we will cover.
 This most recent list of brands, manufacturers, and suppliers is also available on our website at www.christushealthplan.org.
+Generally, CHRISTUS Health Plan Guardian covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
+However, if you are new to CHRISTUS Health Plan Guardian and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
+(If you admitted.